-- Prepare the SX-2000 LIGHT for migration: reduce Peripheral and DSU nodes to a maximum of 4 - deprogram unsupported devices and cards (AC13, AC15, SCDC, DID3, Advanced Tone Detector, ISDN Gateway, FIM Carrier Card, COV Line Card, 3DN, 4DN, SUPERSET 3, SUPERSET 4, SUPERSET 700, SUPERSET 7DN, SUPERCONSOLE 2000, and datasets). - 2.
-Program SX-2000 connectivity using the Configuration Tool.
+- 1. Prepare the SX-2000 LIGHT for migration: - reduce Peripheral and DSU nodes to a maximum of 4 (this figure is a guide only; consult a Mitel Networks Sales Engineer for actual figures) - deprogram unsupported devices and cards (AC13, AC15, SCDC, DID3, Advanced Tone Detector, ISDN Gateway, FIM Carrier Card, COV Line Card, 3DN, 4DN, SU-PERSET 3, SUPERSET 4, SUPERSET 700, SUPERSET 7DN, SUPERCONSOLE 2000, and datasets); - enable MNMS Configuration Management 1 and MNMS Database Access options. - 2.
+Program SX-2000 connectivity using Network Element Editor from the Configuration Tool.
 Create a Network Element that is the same as the SX-2000 PBX. - 3.
-Backup SX-2000 database (datasave) to the 3300 Configuration Tool or copy a datasave from OPS Manager to the Configuration Tool.
-The Configuration Tool will convert the SX-2000 database to a 3300 database. - 4.
-Change the Variant to 3300 ICP and change the IP Address if required. - 5.
-Enable Options. - 6.
+Backup SX-2000 database (datasave) to the 3300 Configuration Tool. - 4.
+Prepare the 3300 ICP for migration: - Enable Options and manually reboot the system - Change the System name in the System Options Assignment to match that of the system being migrated - Set the IP Address, Host Name, FTP Username, and FTP password to match the Configuration Tool PC in the Controller Registry Configuration form. - 5.
+Program 3300 ICP connectivity using Network Element Editor from the Configuration Tool with the Variant as 3300 ICP. - 6.
 Perform a Restore of the SX-2000 converted database onto the 3300 ICP.
 An automatic validation operation occurs to determine if the restore can proceed. - 7.
 Reboot the 3300 ICP.
-Check the logs for any data restore failures (see Note). - 8.
-Change the 3300 ICP system name through the System Administration Tool. - Tip: After the Restore and Reboot, check the log file.
+Check the logs for any data restore failures (see Note below). - 8.
+Change the 3300 ICP system name through the System Administration Tool. - Note: After the Restore and Reboot, check the log file.
 In the System Administration Tool, click Maintenance and Diagnostics, select Maintenance Commands, and click All.
-Type the following text in the Command line: type .dr.logfile_1 and click Submit.
+Type the following text in the Command line: type \.dr.logfile\1 and click Submit.